National Highway 7 (Cambodia)

-National Highway 7 or National Road No.7 (10007) is one of the national highways of Cambodia.
-With a length of 509.17 km it connects Skuon with Trapeang Kreal, international border checkpoint with Laos.
-It is part of Asian Highway Network and of the connection by road between Phnom Penh and Vientiane, joining Route 13 in Laos leading north along the Mekong to Luang Prabang.
+National Highway 7, or National Road No.7 (10007), Asian Highway 11, is one of the national highways of Cambodia.
+With a length of 509.17 km, it connects Skuon with Trapeang Kreal, an international border checkpoint with Laos.
+It is part of the Asian Highway Network and of the connection by road between Phnom Penh and Vientiane, joining Route 13 in Laos leading north along the Mekong to Luang Prabang.

-In November 2004 it was announced that the reconstruction of the road, assisted by the Chinese government, would be partly rebuilt by China's Shanghai Construction Group.

-The public work, costing totally about US$80 million, was officially inaugurated on 29 April 2008.
+In November 2004, it was announced that the road would be partly rebuilt by China's Shanghai Construction Group with the assistance of the Chinese government.
+The public work, costing about US$80 million in total, was officially inaugurated on 29 April 2008.